 Master’s degree and doctoral students enrolled at UNC-Chapel Hill from any discipline administered by The Graduate School are welcome to register and participate in the competition.

 At every level of the competition, each competitor will be assessed on the judging criteria listed below.
-Each criterion is equally weighted and has an emphasis on audience.
+Each criterion is equally weighted on a 7 point scale (14 points total).

 - Presentation provided clear background and significance to the research question

 - Presentation clearly described the research strategy/design and the results/findings of the research